-Welcome to the Emergency Department at Indian River Medical Center.
+Welcome to the Emergency Department at Cleveland Clinic Indian River Hospital.
 We understand the ER can be a stressful and unfamiliar place, especially when you are in pain or concerned about your health or your loved one’s health.
 The following is to help you understand how the ER works and to hopefully make your visit as comfortable as possible.

 Triage means “to sort.”
 All patients are triaged regardless of why or how they come to the ER.
 A registered nurse evaluates each patient in the waiting room or at bedside and assesses the medical urgency.
 For example, someone with a life-threatening condition will need to be seen before someone with a broken arm or other problem that does not immediately threaten his or her life.
 Please understand that this is the reason if the triage nurse takes another patient in front of you.
 It’s a good idea to bring a medical history form or wallet card along with a list of all current medications you are taking (be sure to provide the medication’s name, dosage, frequency and route).

 Once you are in an examination area, an emergency physician or mid-level clinician will examine you, monitor your vital signs and possibly order tests (e.g., X-ray, blood, electrocardiogram).
 For certain tests, you may need to avoid eating or drinking.
 Nurses and other medical professionals also will assist you during your visit.